samirsaliba/samirsaliba/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning many different AI/ML/DS/data-visualization tools and frameworks...
+- 🌱 currently interested in building bots or cool machine-learning related APIs
-- 😄 Pronouns: he/him ele/dele...
+- 😄 he/him ele/dele

 <!--
 **samirsaliba/samirsaliba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.